Chad Magendanz: Legislative career

 The Washington Cybercrime Act, which Magendanz co-sponsored, updates current statues to help prosecute crimes of electronic data interference, data theft, spoofing and tampering in the first and second degree.
 Magendanz also co-sponsored House Bill 2573, which sought to alleviate teacher shortages by helping with recruitment and retention and by removing barriers for out-of-state teachers to be certified in Washington.

 Computer science career

 Magendanz worked at Microsoft as a software developer.
-Magendanz currently teaches computer science in the Bellevue School District at Sammamish High School.
+Magendanz currently teaches computer science in the Bellevue School District at International School.